Broken Nose Compensation | Nose Injury Claims And Payouts

 • Special damages, which compensate for financial losses that result from your injuries.
 We’ll examine this in greater detail later in the section.

 Those responsible for calculating a potential value for general damages can refer to your provided medical documents in conjunction with the Judicial College Guidelines (JCG).
-This publication contains guideline compensation brackets for a range of different injuries.
+This publication contains different types of injuries, severities as well as guideline compensation brackets.
 We have used some of its brackets to create the table below.

 Compensation Table